-Mr Sylvester Ndeso Atanga
+Prof Sylvester Ndeso Atanga

-Prof. Ndeso Atanga is the dean and Associate Professor of International Health at Saint Monica American International University Buea, Cameroon.
+Prof. Ndeso Atanga is the Dean and Associate Professor of International Health at Saint Monica American International University Buea, Cameroon.
 He is an Associate Visiting Professorships in Epidemiology, Health Services Research, and Public Health Medicine in the Faculty of Health Sciences at the University of Buea and he is also the Field Research Supervisor for Final Year Medical Students, University of Gothenburg School of Medicine, Sweden.

 Additionally, he is a working Group Member of the AfyaBora International Public Health Consortium which trains Future African Health Care Leaders in Leadership and Management Skills.

 Prof. Atanga has a PhD in Public Health Medicine from the University of Ghana, Legon, a Masters of Public Health from Yale University School of Medicine, USA and a Masters of Philosophy in Health Policy from The London School of Hygiene and Tropical Medicine, UK.
 He has published over 25 scientific papers in peer review journals in subjects ranging from public health to social issues.

 P.O.
 Box 63